NomicFoundation/hardhat-website/src/content/plugin-development/index.md

     // The hook handlers that this plugin defines
   },
   tasks: [
-    // The plugins that this tasks defines
+    // The tasks that this plugin defines
   ],
   globalOptions: [
     // The global options that this plugin defines
-  ]
+  ],
   dependencies: [
     // Other plugins that this plugin depends on
   ],